helenguo25/CLT_Demonstration/README.md

 ## Understanding the Central Limit Theorem:

-- **Normal Distribution:** Demonstrates how the sample mean distribution tends towards normality regardless of the underlying distribution.
+- **Normal Distribution:** Demonstrates how the sample mean distribution tends towards normality.
 - **Cauchy Distribution:** Shows how the CLT doesn't apply to all distributions, as the Cauchy distribution doesn't have a finite mean or variance.
-- **Custom Distribution:** Allows users to input their own data to observe the CLT in action.
+- **Custom Distribution:** Allows users to input their own data to observe the CLT in action regardless of the population distribution.

 ## How to Launch: